LIVE_FEED_0x46

 Can I run a data-capable LLM on a laptop?

 Yes.
-Models like Llama 4 Scout (17B Active) or Gemma 3 (27B) can run on modern workstations (32GB+ RAM) and handle sophisticated data manipulation locally.
+Models like Llama 4 Scout (70B) or DeepSeek-V3 can be run locally on workstations with 64GB+ unified memory, performing sophisticated data manipulation without outbound data transfer.

 What is Agentic Data Analysis?